kefebelay/resume-analyzer/README.md

 ### 📦 Prerequisites

 - Docker & Docker Compose
-- Node.js (if running frontend separately)
+- Node.js
-- Python 3.10+
+- Python
-- (Optional) Airtable or Google Sheets account
+- Airtable account

 ---

 ### 🔧 Environment Variables

-Create a `.env` file in the root and fill in:
+Create a .env file in the root and fill in:

 env
 JWT_SECRET=your_super_secret